 The Maryland parents who made news by letting their kids wander the neighborhood unaccompanied ascribe to a movement called “free-range parenting,” which the Washington Post described as “a counterpoint to the hyper-vigilance of ‘helicopter’ parenting, with the idea that children learn self-reliance by being allowed to progressively test limits, make choices and venture out in the world.”

-Griffiths doesn’t use the phrase “free-range,” but there are parallels in his essay.
-“The risk-averse society, denying hazard and what is hazardous alike, is not only annoying but conceptually malevolent,” he writes.
+Griffiths doesn’t use the phrase “free-range,” but there are parallels in her essay.
+“The risk-averse society, denying hazard and what is hazardous alike, is not only annoying but conceptually malevolent,” she writes.
 “It works against the child’s instinct to find a working relationship with chance and risk — otherwise their adventures cannot even begin.”

 I’m drawn to the values behind free-range parenting, but I’ve always had a hard time living up to those ideals.
 While my childhood wasn’t as wild as my dad’s, I had lots of good adventures exploring the fields and forests around my house.
 I walked over a mile to school from second grade on, and spent hours building elaborate contraptions in my dad’s wood shop without supervision.

 But as a teenager and young adult, I worked for years as a camp counselor for a city program with strict rules about safety.
 All the games had rules; all the activities had limits.
 Glue and tongue depressors were OK.
 Mud and sticks, not so much.
 Later, I was trained as a wilderness first responder, working on backcountry conservation and trail building projects.
 Out there, miles from any town or cell signal, one wrong move with a chainsaw or forestry tools could endanger the entire group.
 We used to run worst-case-scenario drills — all-night rescue operations in which our instructors role-played medical emergencies — and the intensity of them sticks with me even today.